TRS

 What Is Public Liability Insurance?

-Public liability (PL) insurance covers your business if a third party — a customer, visitor, supplier, or member of the public — suffers bodily injury or property damage because of your operations.
-It pays for compensation, legal defence costs, and settlements.
+Public liability insurance covers you when a third party — a customer, visitor, supplier, or member of the public — suffers bodily injury or property damage because of your business operations.
+It pays for the compensation, the legal defence, and the settlement.
+Without it, a single incident can drain your working capital overnight.

 Coverage